 And on top of all of that, there is hosting which also can be an influential factor.

-The combinations are endless, so it basically is impossible for us to give a reliable answer to questions without being able to have a thorough look at the backend of the site.
+The combinations are endless, so it basically is impossible for me to give a reliable answer to questions without being able to have a thorough look at the backend of the site.

-The advantage of the Assessment is we always manage to discover many of the (potential) problems in a relatively short time.
+The advantage of the Assessment is that I always manage to discover many of the (potential) problems in a relatively short time.

-After the Assessment we write a full report with recommendations and we include an estimate for the next steps to take to solve the issues.
+After the Assessment I write a full report with recommendations and I include an estimate for the next steps to take to solve the issues.

 The report itself is a valuable document that can be used as a guide for future work too.